By Helen West, RD

 18. Breakfast Cereal

 Check the label and try choosing a cereal that is high in fiber and doesn’t contain added sugar.
-Or better yet, wake up a few minutes earlier and cook a quick healthy breakfast with a high-protein food like eggs.
+Or better yet, wake up a few minutes earlier and cook a quick healthy breakfast with high-protein food like eggs.
 Eating protein for breakfast can help you lose weight.

 Added sugars aren’t a necessary nutrient in your diet.
 Although small amounts are fine, they can cause serious harm if eaten in large amounts on a regular basis.
 The best way to avoid hidden sugars in your meals is to make them at home so you know exactly what’s in them.